MohamedBassem/pixyll/_drafts/2015-01-30-my-internship-at-trustious.md

 ---
 layout: post
 title: My Internship at Trustious summary : "Networks?
 Yeah I think it's cool.
 Distributed Systems?
 I want to try it.
 Machine Learning?
 Sure!
 I'll take the machine learning course on coursera and I'll start building my first recommender.
 Kernel Hacking?
 Yes it's kernel hacking I want to be a kernel hacker!
 Whenever I find something new, I get excited and start reading about it for a while and then nothing.
-"
+That's when I got an internship offer from Trustious."
 date: '2015-01-30T10:32:00.000-08:00'
 author: Mohamed Bassem
 tags: